noaman2005/ecommerce-aws/DEPLOYMENT.md

-# Deployment Guide - ShopAWS E-Commerce Platform
+# Deployment Guide - Paper & Ink E-Commerce Platform

-This guide provides step-by-step instructions for deploying the ShopAWS platform to production.
+This guide provides step-by-step instructions for deploying the Paper & Ink platform to production.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)